slevithan/awesome-regex/README.md

   - Flavors: Java, JavaScript, .NET, PCRE, Perl, Python, Ruby, XRegExp.
 - [Regex DB](https://rgxdb.com/) — Solutions include basic descriptions and examples of matching and non-matching text.

-**Warning**: It’s risky to use regular expressions you don’t fully understand.
-They might have false positives/negatives, performance problems that only arise with certain target strings, or rely on syntax/behavior from a different regex flavor.
+**⚠️ Note**: The quality of random regexes online tends to be low.
+It’s risky to use regexes that you don’t fully understand, as they might have false positives/negatives, run into performance problems with certain target strings only, or assume a different regex flavor.

 ## JavaScript regex libraries